mezzio/mezzio/doc/book/features/template/interface.md

 $renderer->addPath('templates');
 ```

-Template engines adapted for zend-expressive are also required to allow
+Template engines adapted for mezzio are also required to allow
 *namespacing* templates; when adding a path, you specify the template
 *namespace* that it fulfills, and the engine will only return a template from
 that path if the namespace provided matches the namespace for the path.